Flatness problem: Flatness

 Any small region in spacetime is locally flat.
-By analogy, the Earth appears flat in small region.
+By analogy, the Earth appears flat in small regions.

 Energy density and the Friedmann equation

 According to Einstein's field equations of general relativity, the structure of spacetime is affected by the presence of matter and energy.
 On large scales space is curved by the gravitational effect of matter.
 Since relativity indicates that matter and energy are equivalent, this effect is also produced by the presence of energy (such as light and other electromagnetic radiation) in addition to matter.
 The amount of bending (or curvature) of the universe depends on the density of matter/energy present.

 This relationship can be expressed by the first Friedmann equation.
 In a universe without a cosmological constant, this is: